debabratasaha-dev/rock-paper-scissors/README.md

 ### Prerequisites

-- Python 3.x installed on your system
+- Python 3.8–3.12 (Because Mediapipe does not support Python 3.13+ as of September 2025)
 - Required libraries: `tkinter`, `PIL` (Pillow)

 ### Installation